rnkn/freeze-it/README.md

 freezing text.
 This can be nil, `word`, `line`, `visible-line`, `line`, or `paragraph`.

+Command `freeze-it-show` will momentarily highlight read-only text in the buffer.
+The highlighting uses `freeze-it-show` face and remains for `freeze-it-show-delay` seconds.

 Text remains read-only until you kill the buffer, so that you can't cheat.
 This is by design, because the minor mode targets the psychological *temptation* to revise your writing, rather than just the ability.